git-tfs/git-tfs/doc/commands/branch.md

 ## Rename a remote branch

-Note : It will not rename the TFS branch, just the local git remote.
+Note : This will not rename the TFS branch, just the local git remote.

     git tfs branch --move oldTfsRemoteName newTfsRemoteName

 ## Delete a remote branch

-Note : It will not delete the TFS branch, just the local git remote.
+Note : This will not delete the TFS branch, just the local git remote.

     git tfs branch --delete tfsRemoteName